 Although some Sydney divers will tell you that the best dive sites are to be found by diving out of Sydney Harbour or from the northern beaches, divers who have dived from Port Hacking will agree that the ocean off Cronulla and Royal National Park contains far better dive sites.
-Among the abundant excellent dive locations off this section of the coast is Osborne Shoals.
+Among the abundant excellent dive locations off this section of the coast is Osborn Shoal.

-Located directly off Cronulla Beach, Osborne Shoals is one part of the reef that can be found intermittently from Kurnell to Bundeena across Bate Bay.
+Located directly off Cronulla Beach, Osborn Shoal (this is the name preferred by the NSW Geographical Names Board) is one part of the reef that can be found intermittently from Kurnell to Bundeena across Bate Bay.
 Like Merries Reef further to the north, the top of the shoals is generally flat and covered in kelp, although some parts are covered with sponges.
 Once you drop off the top, however, things change.
 On the eastern, northern and southern sides a sharp drop off takes place with the depth going from 12 to 20 or more metres in some spots.
 These are the best sections.

 The marks for finding the reef (shown at left) are described as follows.
 The western mark is found by lining up on the middle of The Kingsway at Cronulla.
 The northern mark is found by lining up the sewerage outlet breather pipes at Potter Point with the dune ridge to the immediate left of Cape Baily Lighthouse.
 GPS Marks of 34° 03' 35"S 151° 11' 12"E will place you on or near the dive site.
 Note that all the GPS Readings on my Web Site are taken using AUS66 as the map datum.
 If you use another datum you may be about 220 metres off the wreck.
 See my GPS Page for more details and how to convert readings.